-However, for the static Killing vector of type II we can also encounter a more interesting situation.
+For the static Killing vector of type II we can also encounter a more interesting situation.
 In this case Lobachevsky space corresponds to a time slice T = const in two separate static regions.
-The Killing vector of type II has a bifurcations structure and its Killing horizons divide the AdS spacetime into separate domains, cf. Fig. 19.
-There are pairs of static regions R and L which are positioned acausally to each other, but for which their time slices can be joined into one global Lobachevsky space.
+The Killing vector of type II has a bifurcations structure and its Killing horizons divide the AdS spacetime into separate domains, cf. figure 19.
+Two of these domains positioned acausally to each other form a pair of static regions R and L. Time slices in these static regions, one in each of them, can be joined into one global Lobachevsky space.

-We can thus consider circular boundaries localized symmetrically in these opposite static regions R and L. In such a case the world-sheet of the minimal surface spanned on these two circles reaches the horizons of the static regions and it must be continued into
+Now, we can consider circular boundaries localized symmetrically in the regions R and L. The world-sheet of the minimal surface spanned on these two circles reaches the horizons of the static regions and it must be continued into non-static regions F and P above and under the Killing horizons.
+The equation (2.6) for the profile curve of the minimal surface can be solved even in these non-static regions, since it does not depend on the character of